MicrosoftDocs/azure-dev-docs/articles/dev-tunnels/security.md

 ## Overview

 By default, hosting and connecting to a tunnel requires authentication with the same Microsoft, Microsoft Azure Active Directory or GitHub account that created the tunnel.
 Tunnelling requires outbound connections to be made to the service hosted in Azure.
 No inbound connections are required to use the service.
-On connection of a tunnel, an SSH connection is created in order to provide end-to-end encryption.
-The current preferred cipher for this encryption is AES 256 in CTR mode, and the code that implements this is [open source](https://github.com/microsoft/dev-tunnels).
+On connection of a tunnel, an SSH connection is created in order provide connectivity.
+The code that implements this is [open source](https://github.com/microsoft/dev-tunnels).

 ## Domains